The Bankrate promise

 Sell or trade in at a dealership

-One of the easiest and quickest ways to sell your car with a lien is to go to a dealership.
-Dealers know how to work around liens.
-You won’t need to jump through as many hoops, and the dealer will likely do most of the legwork for you.
+One of the easiest and quickest ways to sell or trade in a car with a lien is to go to a dealership.
+Dealers know how to work around liens and will likely handle most of the paperwork.

-This usually results in less money overall — dealers don’t spend as much as a private buyer — but the ease of access could be worth it.
+This option usually nets you less money overall — dealers don’t spend as much as a private buyer — but the convenience could be worth it.
 Your lender may oppose a private sale but accept selling to a dealership.

-You might have a hard time selling if your car loan is upside-down, meaning you owe more on the vehicle than the car is currently worth.
-Because of this, you should explore all of your options before agreeing to a final sale.
-Consider holding off on a sale until you can pay off your loan in full or are no longer upside down.
+Note that you might have a hard time selling if your car loan is upside-down, meaning you owe more on the vehicle than the car is currently worth.

 Pay your loan before selling to a private buyer